majek/idea/site/2012-06-17-full-text-search/main.md

 usually "solved" by serving the same index from multiple machines.
 As updating index was quite complex, it was usually easier to create a separate index for recent updates.
 But that resulted in a large number of small indexes - which is very inefficient.
-To avoid that a merge was required.
+To avoid that an occasional merge was required.

-Scaling requires distributing very large indexes to the multiple machines, while updating indexes means rewriting them.
+Scaling required distributing very large indexes to the multiple machines, while updating indexes means rewriting them.
 These two behaviours don't play together nicely.